-Table 5: Global data sources for inventory of hazardous events, and hazard assessment used in the

-PREVIEW project (UNEP/DEWA/GRID, 2010)
+Table 2.2: Global data sources for inventory of hazardous events, and hazard assessment used in the PREVIEW project (UNEP/DEWA/GRID, 2010)

 As topography is one of the major factors in most types of hazard analysis, the generation of a Digital Elevation Model (DEM) and geomorphometric analysis plays a critical role.
-Elevation data can be obtained through a variety of techniques, such as digitizing contours from existing topographic maps, topographic levelling, EDM (Electronic Distance Measurement), differential Global Positioning Systems (GPS) measurements, digital photogrammetry, Interferometric Synthetic Aperture Radar (InSAR), and Light Detection and Ranging (LiDAR).
+Elevation data can be obtained through a variety of techniques, such as diaitizina contours from existing topographic maps, topographic levelling, EDM (Electronic Distance (GPS) measurements, digital photogrammetry, Interferometric Synthetic Aperture Radar (InSAR), and Light Detection and Ranging (LiDAR).
 Data source selection depends upon a variety of factors that include data availability, price and application.
 Many topographic parameters can be produced from DEMs using fairly simple GIS operations.
-For more details regarding digital terrain modeling and geomorphometry, see the digital terrain modelling and geomorphometry chapters in this volume.